 The student filing the complaint may only appeal issues of procedural due process to the Dean of the School of Nursing.
-Within five (5) business days of the date of the decision of the ADDC/ADBF, the student filing the complaint must submit to the Associate Dean for Student Affairs.
-The form for procedural appeal is Attachment A. The decision of the Dean will be sent to the student and faculty/staff or fellow student via certified mail and/or via email within five (5) business days of receipt of the appeal.
+Within five (5) business days of the date of the decision of the ADDC/ADBF, the student filing the complaint must submit to the Associate Academic Dean of Student Affairs.
+The form for procedural appeal is Attachment A. The decision of the Dean will be sent to the student and faculty/staff or fellow student via certified mail and/or via TTUHSC email within five (5) business days of receipt of the appeal.
 The decision of the Dean is final.
-All records will be retained in the Office of the Associate Dean for Education Support Services and Student Affairs for three (3) years.
+All records will be retained in the Office of the Associate Academic Dean of Student Affairs for three (3) years.